solopez/solopez.github.io/README.md

-Blog using theme made bueno Thiago, jekflix.
+Blog using theme made by Thiago, jekflix.